SWOT analysis: Examples and templates

 • Set a clear intention for the session.

-In order to generate creative ideas, you have to first invite them.
-That means creating fun ways to come up with opportunities.
-Try randomly selecting anonymous ideas, talking through obviously bad examples, or playing team building games to psych up the team.
+To generate creative ideas, you first have to invite them.
+That means creating fun ways to develop ideas.
+Try randomly selecting anonymous ideas, talking through obviously bad examples, or playing team-building games to psych up the team.

 Now, rank the opportunities.
 This can be done as a team or with a smaller group of leaders.
-Talk through each idea and rank it on a scale of one through 10.
-Once you’ve agreed on your top ideas based on team capabilities, competencies, and overall impact, it’s easier to implement them.
+Discuss each idea and rate it on a scale of one to 10.
+Once you’ve agreed on your top ideas based on team capabilities, skills, and overall impact, it becomes easier to implement them.

-It’s all too easy to feel finished at this stage —but the actual work is just beginning.
+It’s all too easy to feel finished at this stage, but the actual work is just beginning.
 After your SWOT analysis, you’ll have a list of prioritized opportunities.
 Now is the time to turn them into strengths.
-Use a structured system such as a business case, project plan, or implementation plan to outline what needs to get done—and how you plan to do it.
+Use a system such as a business case, project plan, or implementation plan to outline what needs to get done and how you plan to do it.

 Read: 11 project templates to start your work on the right track